nadegegriesser/outfit-service/README.md

 ### Unit tests

 The decision logic is tested with JUnit using the Parametrized runner to check many cases.
-Error cases are tested with the standard JUnit runner using different Dmn files.
+Error cases are tested with the standard JUnit runner using different DMN files.

 The Weather API client is tested with JUnit using MockitoJUnitRunner to mock the RestTemplate.
 Caching for the Weather API ist tested with JUnit using SpringJUnit4ClassRunner in combination with Mockito.